Porangatu

-Parangatu is a town in Goiás state, Brazil.
+Porangatu is a town in Goiás state, Brazil.

 Geography

 Parangatu is in its own microregion, Porangatu Microregion, of 226,766 inhabitants in an area of 35.287 km2; 426 km from the state capital, Goiânia.
 This microregion serves as a nucleus for eighteen municipalities in the north of Goiás state.
 The municipal seat is just west of the important interstate highway BR-153, which connects Belém with Brasília and just south of the state line with the state of Tocantins.

 Important rivers are the Santa Tereza, Cana Brava, Ouro Pintado, Santa Maria and Gregório.
 The climate is hot, moist tropical, with frequent occurrences of a maximum of 40 °C. The average minimum is 21C, the maximum is 40 °C and the minimum is 21 °C. The elevation is 390 meters above sea level and the highest points are Serra da Sabina and Serra dos Picos.